apache/www-site/content/foundation/marks/events.md

 ## Must not use "Apache" or "Community Over Code" names  {#coverc}

-Third party events may not use either the "Apache," "ApacheCon," or the "Community Over Code" names, nor confusingly similar names, as any part of their primary branding.
+Third party events may not use either the "Apache" or "Community Over Code" names, nor confusingly similar names, as any part of their primary branding.
 These names are reserved exclusively for the ASF and its own authorized Foundation Events, and for specific PMC-run